-At an appropriate time, each year, secondary students, after discussions with parents, the counselor, and teachers, will make course selections appropriate to their educational and vocational goals.
-In making course selections, students must meet the minimum standards for each grade level, including required subjects and number of credits.
+At an appropriate time each year, secondary students, after discussions with parents, teachers, the counselor, and the administration, will make course selections appropriate to their educational and vocational goals.
+In making course selections, students must meet the minimum standards for each grade level, including required subjects and the number of credits.

-- 1. Students should review the entire Program of Studies booklet with their parents before choosing a particular curriculum model. - 2.
+- 1. Students should review the entire Program of Studies booklet with their parents/guardians before choosing a particular curriculum model. - 2.
 Students must schedule all course and career standards necessary to meet graduation requirements. - 3.
-A minimum of 35 class periods of instruction per week must be scheduled and maintained by each student. - 4.
-Where "elective" is designated in each "block", a course must be chosen from the provided list of electives.
+A minimum of 35 class periods of instruction per week must be scheduled and maintained by each student.
+A minimum of 25 class periods of instruction per week must be scheduled and maintained by each senior student who is approved for work release.
+Students who take dual enrollment classes will have the number of classes approved by the counselor and building principal.
+Dual enrollment students must have a full schedule in a semester if they are not enrolled in a college semester course. - 4.
+Where "elective" is designated in each "block," a course must be chosen from the provided list of electives.
 In order to schedule an elective, prerequisites must be met. - 5.
 Any deviation or change in the program curriculum must have the approval of the counselor and administration.
 These will be based on the needs of the student as identified by the staff. - 6.
 In repeating courses, the following guidelines must be met: - a.
 A student must repeat a required core course that he/she fails.
 This student must attend summer school or repeat the course the following school year.
-If the student fails an elective course that credit must be recovered by either repeating the elective course or taking another course in its place. - b.
+If the student fails an elective course, that credit must be recovered by either repeating the elective course or taking another course in its place. - High School students enrolled in Pre-Algebra, Algebra 1, or Algebra 2 Concepts must take the failed course during the next school year. - \\Summer school will be considered by the administration for students entering their senior year with credit concerns. - b.
 It is not educationally sound to schedule a required sequential course before the preceding course is passed.
 Therefore, when there is a failure, the course should be repeated and passed before the next course in the sequence may be scheduled.
 An exception is for students with senior standing.
-They may take two courses in the same subject area as long as passing grades are maintained in both. - 7.
-The course selection form must be signed by the student and the parent or guardian. - 8.
-Students who do not meet the prerequisite/grade requirements for a course as stated in the program of studies, may still schedule the courses, but will need the following: - Complete the waiver procedure, additionally a parent conference may be requested and scheduled by an administrator to discuss successful course completion. - Please see a counselor for a waiver application.
+They may take two courses in the same subject area as long as passing grades are maintained in both.

-Schedule Change Rules and Information
+Schedule Change Guidelines